google/clusterfuzzlite/docs/running-clusterfuzzlite/google_cloud_build.md

 document.
 Note that this must be the same as the directory in `/src` where your project's code is located.
-Also note that the configuration examples sets the environment variable:
+Also note that the configuration examples set the environment variable:
-`CFL_PLATFORM` this value are general for all GCB users.
+`CFL_PLATFORM` this value is general for all GCB users.
-Do not change them.
+Do not change it.

 <!-- TODO: Host a clean, complete example somewhere. -->